Frederic Laloux, the best-selling author of Reinventing Organizations, talks about finding purpose in work and in life.

 That's how I think of purpose.
 There is important work to be done in the world, and that work chooses us.
 However, we have to be open and ready to receive it.

 Another story that Elizabeth likes to share is about inspiration.
 When the writing gets tough and she feels like the idea isn't speaking clearly to her, she goes back to her bedroom and dresses sexier to lure the idea in.
 Now, I don't think of myself as particularly sexy.
 However, I think that there is something important to be said about us trying to be the most beautiful version of ourselves.
-We when are at our most beautiful, life will naturally want to come to us.
+When we are at our most beautiful, life will naturally want to come to us.

 Written by Alex Steullet.
 Edited by Toko Suzuki.
 Photographs by Dan Takashi.